codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 - ``-g`` - to choose database group, otherwise default database group will be used.
 - ``-b`` - to choose a batch: natural numbers specify the batch.
-- ``-f`` - to force a bypass confirmation question, it is only asked in a production environment
+- ``-f`` - to force a bypass confirmation question, it is only asked in a production environment.

 refresh
 =======